HannaViartsinskaya/Java_Swagger_API_With_Docker/AndroidTests/README.md

 `await driver.setImplicitTimeout(5000);`

 #### Project Overview
 The automation suite verifies core financial workflows and key UI behaviors:

 - Adding incomes and expenses via different flows
 - Validating balance and summary calculations
 - Filtering transactions by date ranges
+- Sending transfer from Cash to Payment card

 These tests check that Monefy reliably tracks user finances and shows accurate data.
+I found these flows more important in the application, and also for the future would extend checks that balance was updated succesfully on balance page also.
+And expenses & incomes are displaying correctly in Balance

 ### How to run the project
 #### Prerequisites